These genius, yet simple, small kitchen ideas will help you make the most of your tiny kitchen.

 - Opt for swivel stools instead of freestanding ones.
 These are attached to the cabinets and tables, and tuck back underneath when they’re not in use.

 - Consider a mobile table for prep space and storage.
 When it’s not in use, store it away in an adjoining dining room, or in the pantry.

 Rethink the Sink

 Do you have a double sink in a kitchen with limited counter space?
 Well, maybe there’s a better way to do it.
 For example, you can try drying dishes in a rack inside the sink instead of by the side.
 Better yet, redo the sink itself.
 There are quick options to install a counter over part of a double sink, or you can actually redo the sink itself.
-The key to a good sink is finding one that suits your needs, as this post points out.
+The key to a good sink is finding one that suits your needs.
 It’s amazing how each person has a different preferred method for using the sink.

 Hang Instead of Stacking